valmassoi/tzero-fed-take-home/README.md

 ![Screenshot](example.png)
 - Refetch orders after every buy and sell POSTs from the Order Entry
 - Don't display entry if it has 0 quantity

+## Submit solution
+When you are finished, send your recruiter a link to your repo.
+If you run into issues, please contact them.